 ▲ Photo 37.
 From c.
-3150 m asl from the upper commencement of the Gez valley (Figure 14, No. 18; from the confluence of the Karakol valley and the Muji basin, $38^{\circ}45'10''N/75^{\circ}04'50''E$) looking into its orographic left-hand flank from towards the WNW (left-hand) via N to E (right-hand). (• • on the true left) are preserved rock ridges of phyllites, polished round by the Ice Age glacier ice in the exit of the Muji basin. (•) and (•) -1) indicate the High (LGM)- to early Late Glacial ground moraines, preserved on the orographic left-hand slope of the Gez valley, almost up to the highest provable pertinent glacier level (---0).
-Since the up to (---0) at least 550-m thick Gez outlet glacier set in on the NE edge of the plateau, discharging the plateau ice, this is a key-locality for the evidence of the Ice Age (LGM) glacier cover of the E Pamir plateau.
-In order to glaciogeomorphologically understand the relation of these positions of High Glacial ground moraine and Late Glacial lateral moraine (• 0-1) up to a height of at least 3600 m and thus at least 400 m above the gravel floor of the adjoining E-Pamir plateau section (along with the Muji basin), the ice cover of the north-eastern plateau (see Figure 14 left-hand of No. 18, 19; Photos 38 and 41) must be referred to here. (• • in the centre and at the right-hand side) marks - as a more High Glacial indicator, which might be preserved still more extended beneath the ground moraine - the glacial flank abrasions on truncated spurs of the stratified bedrock metamorphiles.
-C. 5 km down-valley there stands the peak (15), shown in the valley cross-profile of Photo 36, which illustrates the genorphologic-topographical connection (cf. also Photo 38). (□ 3-1) marks the complex of glacio-fluvial gravel-terraces (gravel field- or sander-terraces), which have been deposited in the Late Glacial trough the Holocene (Post Glacial). (□ -6 - -8) indicate the gravel field (i.e. the deposited sander and the meltwater run-off) of the recent glaciers (see Photo 41,43
+3150 m asl from the upper commencement of the Gez valley (Figure 14, No. 18; from the confluence of the Karakol valley and the Muji basin, 38°45'10''N/75°04'50''E) looking into its orographic left-hand flank from towards the WNW (lefthand) via N to E (right-hand). (• • on the true left) are preserved rock ridges of phyllites, polished round by the Ice Age glacier ice in the exit of the Muji basin. (• • on the true left) are preserved norther the state of the Muji basin. orographic left-hand slope of the Gez valley, almost up to the highest provable pertinent glacier level (----0) at least 550-m thick Gez outlet glacier set in on the NE edge of the plateau, discharging the plateau ice, this is a key-locality for the at least 400 m above the gravel floor of the adjoining E-Pamir plateau section (along with the Muji basin), the ice cover of the north-eastern plateau (see Figure 14 left-hand of No. 18, 19; Photos 38 and 41) must be referred to here. (• • in the centre and at the righthand side) marks - as a more High Glacial indicator, which might be preserved still more extended beneath the ground moraine - the glacial flank abrasions on truncated spurs of the stratified bedrock metamorphites.
+C. 5 km down-valley there stands the peak (15), Glacial and incised by the meltwater in the Holocene (Post Glacial). ($\Box -6 - 8$) indicate the gravel field (i.e. the deposited sander and the meltwater run-off) of the recent glaciers (see Photo 41,43 and others; Figure 14). (∇) is the production of debris cones, which at times of snow-melting, as being still active.
+Photo: M. Kuhle.